 National Trail is located on South Mountain, which is about 25 minutes south of the center of Phoenix.
 There are several places to park and access National Trail.
 The main parking area is Pima Canyon Trailhead, which has restrooms, water fountains, and plenty of parking spaces.
 It does get really busy on the weekends, so try to get an early or late afternoon start.

-You can also park at Javelina Canyon Trailhead just around the corner from Pima Canyon, which is where my recommended route for National Trail starts (see next section).
+You can also park at Javelina Canyon Trailhead just around the corner from Pima Canyon, which is where my recommended route for riding National Trail (see next section).

 Are e-bikes allowed?

 Yes!
-You may grumble now, but when you see an e-biker casually cruise by you as you’re gasping for breath on a steep up you may feel a twinge or two of jealousy.
+You may grumble now, but when you see an e-biker casually cruise by you as you’re gasping for breath on a steep climb you may feel a twinge or two of jealousy.

 What kind of bike do you need?